bjh21/mal/docs/GC.md

 interpreter to stop leaking memory.

 Running the garbage collector on every call to `EVAL` is hugely inefficient.
 It's better to only call it occasionally.
-A better approach is to keep track of how much memory (or how many objects) are currently allocated and how many were left after the last garbage-collection run.
+A reasonable approach is to keep track of how much memory (or how many mal objects) are currently allocated and how many were left after the last garbage-collection run.
 When the current allocations are more than twice what they were at the end of the last run, it's probably a good